Have you been feeling guilty about not advertising your small business?

 One-time projects that pay off:

 Write an ebook.
 I know, I know: writing an ebook is a massive undertaking!
 But ebooks don’t have to be elaborate to be effective.
 Plus once they’re done, they’re done, and you can offer them for years.

 For ideas on what kinds of information you can share in your ebook, read 9 List-Building Gifts You Can Make This Month and watch the free Brown Bag Webinar I did with Kelly Kingman called 11 Unexpected (and Easy) eBook Ideas.

 Create an email auto responder series.
 This is another project that takes time, but pays off in the long run.
 If you use an email marketing company (see my reviews of the best providers here) and they offer autoresponders, you can create a series of informational emails that go out every few days when someone signs up for your email list.

-I do this with my Design 101 series, which I created two and a half years ago.
-Since then, thousands of people have signed up for and received this information.
-Except for a few tweaks, I haven’t had to touch it since I first put it together.
+I did this with my Design 101 series, which I offered for seven years.
+Thousands of people signed up for and used this information.
+Except for a few tweaks, I didn’t touch it after I first put it together.

 Make Word of Mouth Easy

 For many small business owners, word of mouth is king.
 Your best prospects come to you already “warmed up” by glowing recommendations they’ve heard from their friends, colleagues and family members.